How to Make the Supercorder Straight Flute

 1/4

-In addition to the toneholes, there are six threaded holes to hold the "pedestals" for the rods on which the three sets of double keys pivot.
-These are all the same size depending on the diameter and threads of the pedestals.
 I got some pedestals off scrapped clarinets, others I made myself.
-Generally makers are careful the their pedestal anchors, and their holes, stop short of penetrating into the bore.
-So ideally to thread the holes one needs a "blind" threading tap, ie, one that will thread to the bottom of a hole that ends without going right through the wood.
+Some of the clarinet ones have very coarse threads.
+IIRC these were for plastic clarinets.
+Generally makers are careful that the holes for their pedestal anchors stop short of penetrating into the bore.
+So ideally to thread the holes one needs a "blind" or "bottoming" threading tap, ie, one that will thread pretty much right to the bottom of a hole since it ends without going right through the wood.
 (I suppose it wouldn't hurt much if the holes protrude into the interior - the tiny space they would add could hardly affect the tuning.
-But if the bottom of a metal pedestal anchor sticks into the bore, it will either stop or damage the bore reamer. ...and after drilling through into the bore, one will want to run the reamer through it again.
+But if the bottom of a metal pedestal anchor sticks in to the bore, it will either stop or damage the bore reamer. ...and after drilling through into the bore, one will want to run the reamer through it again.
 Also after some years of playing, an instrument often wants the bore reamer run through it again to shave off roughening wood inside, that can affect sound quality and tuning.)

 Pillar Key Set